DL-Thompson/DL-Thompson.github.io/_posts/2017-05-08-COS703-Final-Project.md

 OpenAI Gym is a tool for testing reinforcement learning algorithms.
 It provides several testing environments.
 In this project, I used the [cart pole problem](https://gym.openai.com/envs/CartPole-v0/) which is a small car that can move left or right in order to balance a pole that it is holding.
 For the Deep Q-learning algorithm I will be using the full problem that includes cart position, cart velocity, pole angle, and pole velocity.
 For the Deep Recurrent Q-Learning algorithm, I will be using only cart position and pole position.
 The LSTM part of the recurrent network will need to "remember" previous positions in order to infer the velocity.

 ### Results
 I was able to successfully complete this project.
 Both algorithms performed successfully.
-The details can be found in the project paper below.
+The details can be found in the project paper below, and the code can be found on my [Github page.](https://github.com/DL-Thompson/DQN-DRQN-Comparison)

 <object data="/papers/COS703-Final-Project.pdf" type="application/pdf" width="100%" height="750">
   Your web browser doesn't have a PDF plugin.
 Instead you can <a href="/papers/COS703-Final-Project.pdf">click here to download the PDF file.</a>